Good Night is a smart sleep and activity journal that helps users establish better sleeping habits.

 To amend this issue and add context and clarity to the user’s insights, I included labels to introduce suggested boundaries and limits for recorded activities, such as time of day (eg. coffee after 3 p.m.) or amount of time (eg. 2+ hours on social media), that could help users adjust their habits and behaviours.

-Bringing the brand's identity to life.
+Bringing the product to life

 I wanted the look and feel of this app to be soft and calming – mostly monochromatic, with no harsh lines or angles.
 I drew on a lot of colours and textures from nature and environments with a relaxing ambiance.